Doctor of Education (EdD)

 - Build and deepen communication and collaborative skills through engagement in learning communities that will develop over time through the program components.

-- Lead with critical awareness of knowledges, values, policies and practices that influence and inform leadership through examining personal, professional and organizational ethics and moral purpose.
+- Develop critical awareness of knowledges, values, policies and practices that influence and inform leadership through examining personal, professional and organizational ethics and moral purpose.

 Year 1

-The in-person orientation and summer intensive will be the third-week of July
+The in-person orientation and summer intensive will be the third and fourth weeks of July

 - EDLL 602 (3): Setting Conditions for Transformative Leadership, July – August